L\'evy systems and moment formulas for mixed Poisson integrals

 \section{Abstract}

-We propose Mecke-Palm formulas for multiple integrals with respect to a Poisson random measure interlaced with its intensity measure.
-We apply such formulas to multiple mixed L\'evy systems of L\'evy processes and obtain moment formulas for products of interlaced multiple Poisson integrals.
+We propose Mecke-Palm formula for multiple integrals with respect to the Poisson random measure and its intensity measure performed, or mixed, in an arbitrary order.
+We apply the formulas to mixed L\'evy systems of L\'evy processes and obtain moment formulas for mixed Poisson integrals.